 BiographyProfessor Wowak’s research interests lie within the field of strategic management, particularly on issues concerning top executives and their influences on organizational outcomes.
 In recent studies, he has focused on matters related to compensation, including both the causes and consequences of executive pay.
 He is also currently studying how executive personality manifests in firm strategies and performance.
-His research has been published or is forthcoming in Administrative Science Quarterly, Academy of Management Journal, Strategic Management Journal, and two edited volumes.
+His research has been published in Administrative Science Quarterly, Academy of Management Journal, Strategic Management Journal, and two edited volumes.
 He also teaches courses in strategic management.
 Professor Wowak holds a Ph.D. in management, as well as a B.S. in finance, from the Pennsylvania State University.
 Prior to entering academia, he worked in the investment banking industry.

 Areas of Expertise